adbailey4/yeast_rrna_modification_detection/notebooks/notebooks.md

      20210527_R941_Dbp3d_YPD.tar.gz

 ### Tombo
-* Note: I do not provide install scripts for tombo notebook because it has separate dependencies which are not required for our pipeline and was only used for validation.
+* Note: I do not provide install scripts for the tombo notebook because it has separate dependencies which are not required for our pipeline and was only used for validation.
 * Dependencies
   * Tombo